1 Ranked Children’s Hospital by U.S. News & World Report

 There may be other components of your child's treatment, depending on the reason for admission, including consultation with a dietitian or with other medical specialists.
 In addition, the team will assess your child's need for follow-up in outpatient care after they are discharged and work to connect you and your child with these services before discharge.

 Please remember that your child's stay on the IPS unit is meant to help stabilize them while in crisis and to give you and your child some skills to cope if their symptoms get worse in the future.
 While a stay on the IPS unit may be a critical part of your child's treatment, it is just one piece of an ongoing process.

 Medication can be a valuable tool for the treatment of symptoms such as depression, anxiety, psychosis, insomnia and agitation.
 However, not every child treated on the IPS unit at Boston Children's Hospital receives medication.
 Your child's treatment team may recommend medication if they feel it could decrease your child's symptoms or provide some relief for their distress.
 The doctor will talk with you about the possibility of using medication as a part of your child's treatment and review medication actions and potential side effects with you.

 Medications are not ordered without informed consent from caregivers.
 The only time a child could receive medication without advance consent would be in an emergency situation and you would be notified as soon as possible.

 Learn more about commonly prescribed psychiatric medications.

-During the week, children on the IPS unit at Boston Children's Hospital have a structured day.
-Their schedule provides time for school, groups and individual and family therapy.
-Your child will also have "self-care time", which is similar to free time, when kids can take space in their rooms to read or do an activity they enjoy, or join peers and staff in one of our 2 lounges to relax.
-Special arrangements for visiting can be made to accommodate caregivers' schedules or to coordinate a visit with a planned family meeting.
+Weekdays on the IPS are structured to provide time for school, groups, individual therapy, and family meetings.
+Your child will also have ‘self-care time’, which is similar to free time, when kids can take space in their rooms to read or do an activity they enjoy, or join peers and staff in one of our 2 lounges to relax.
+There are select times, such as ‘evening recreation group’, when staff and patients watch movies, play video games, and play other games together.
+Many groups focus on teaching and practicing age-appropriate coping skills such as relaxation, gentle exercise and healthy distracting activities.